g4m817/llm-attention-head-instability/README.md

 ## Limitations

-- It’s possible this is not a novel effect but rather a restatement or byproduct of other well-known instability metrics.
-Further literature review is needed to place it in context.
+- It’s possible the instability signal is not a novel effect, but rather a statistical footprint of the distraction effect (Hung et al. 2024).
+Further experiments are required to establish whether it provides independent information or simply reflects the same underlying mechanism.
 - Results are small-scale.
 - Only 3 datasets and 2 system prompts, both synthetically generated with fragile pass/fail scoring.
 - Only 2 model families tested.